psychicEgg/EDHM/Odyssey/3rdPartyMods/KeyBindings/Readme.md

-# Odyssey Key Bindings v2.0.3 for Elite Dangerous 4.1.x
+# EDHM Keybindings Mod v3.0.0 for Elite Dangerous 4.1.x

-### by Blue Mystic<br><br>
+### by CMDR Fred89210<br><br>

 -------------------------------------------------------------------------

 **Description:**

-This Controls the Keybindings for Elite Dangerous 4.0.<br>
+This mod allows you to set Keyboard Shortcuts for some EDHM options in order to change certain settings with a single keystroke.<br><br>

+### IMPORTANT<br><br>

+This mod is an update of 'Odyssey Key Bindings' mod.<br>

 -------------------------------------------------------------------------

 **How to use:**

-- `F1`: Toggle ON/OFF All the White Objects from Radar (in Normal Flight).
+- `F1`: Shows/Hides Radar White Objects in Normal Flight.
-- `F2`: Cycle HUD Panel's Shadows Intensity.
-- `F3`: Cycle Cabin Ambient Lights Intensity.
-- `F4`: Cycle Radar Grid Lines Intensity.
+- `F4`: Change Radar Grid Brightness.
+- `F2`: Change Ship Panels Background Opacity.
+- `F3`: Change Cockpit Ambient Lights Brightness.

-- `Not Assigned`: Shows/Hides Own Shield.
+- `Not Assigned`: Shows/Hides Own Ship Shield.
+- `Not Assigned`: Change Supercruise SideLines Mode.
+- `Not Assigned`: Change Space Dust Brightness in Supercruise.
+- `Not Assigned`: Shows/Hides Space Dust in Normal Flight.
+- `Not Assigned`: Change Space Dust Mode in Normal Flight.
-- `Not Assigned`: Sunglasses Mode (Bloom) Toogle.
+- `Not Assigned`: Sunglasses Mode (Bloom) Toggle.
+- `Not Assigned`: Change Galmap Fog Reduction.

 <br><br><br>